Lewis Stone: Career

 Stone was nominated for the Academy Award for Best Actor in 1929 for The Patriot.
 He played the character that gives the film its title, but he was not the top-billed star.
-He appeared in seven films with Greta Garbo, spanning both the silent and early sound periods.
-He played the role of Dr. Otternschlag in the Garbo film Grand Hotel, in which he utters the famous closing line "Grand Hotel.
+He appeared in seven films with Greta Garbo, spanning both the silent and early sound period.
+In 1932, he portrayed Dr. Otternschlag in the Garbo film Grand Hotel, in which he utters the famous closing line "Grand Hotel.
 People coming.
 Going.
 Nothing ever happens."

 He played a larger role in the 1933 Garbo film Queen Christina.
 His appearance in the successful prison film The Big House furthered his career.
 He played adventurers in the dinosaur epic The Lost World (1925) with Wallace Beery and The Mask of Fu Manchu (1932) with Boris Karloff, and a police captain in Bureau of Missing Persons (1933).

-In 1937, Stone got the role which became his most famous, that of honest and kind-hearted Judge James Hardy in the Andy Hardy film series, starring Mickey Rooney.
+In 1937, Stone first appeared in the role which became his most famous, that of wise and kindly Judge James Hardy in the Andy Hardy film series, starring Mickey Rooney.
 Stone appeared as the judge in 14 of the 16 Hardy movies, beginning with You're Only Young Once (1937).
-Lionel Barrymore had played the judge in the first Hardy movie, and Stone died before the making of the last one, Andy Hardy Comes Home (1958), so the judge's own death was mentioned in the film.
+Lionel Barrymore had portrayed the judge in the first Hardy movie, and Stone died before the making of the last one, Andy Hardy Comes Home (1958), so Judge Hardy's death was written into the script.
 During the heyday of the series, Stone also appeared with Rooney in the short subject Andy Hardy's Dilemma, which promoted charitable donations to the Community Chest.

 During World War II, the 60-plus year-old Stone was a lieutenant colonel in the California National Guard.

-Stone was MGM's longest-contracted actor and the longest-ever-contracted actor at a studio up to his death.
-The week before his death, he (together with Lionel Barrymore) received a gold key to his dressing room.
-He made approximately 100 movies.
+Stone was under contract to MGM for 29 years, the studio's longest-contracted actor, as well as the actor with the longest contract at any Hollywood movie studio.
+The week before his death, he and longtime MGM contract player Lionel Barrymore received gold keys to their dressing rooms.
+Stone appeared in approximately 100 films for MGM from 1924 to 1953.

-Beach house and luxury yacht
+Personal life

 Stone owned a beach house in the Venice neighborhood of Los Angeles.
-In 1930 the oil drilling boom in the Venice Beach-Del Ray oil field caused him to file a law suit to stop the beach lease to prevent property damage and public nuisance.
+In 1930 the oil drilling boom in the Venice Beach-Del Ray oil field caused him to file a lawsuit to stop the beach lease in order to prevent property damage and public nuisance.
 "The court ruled for Stone even though derricks ringed the beach ..."

 In the 1930s he owned a 104-foot luxury yacht named Serena.
 In 1937 the yacht was sold to Robert Paine Scripps (the father of Charles Scripps) and converted to a research vessel named the E. W. Scripps.

+Stone campaigned for the reelection of President Herbert Hoover in 1932.